 We recommend double-checking that you have the correct gamertag selected before sending, though.

-You’ll be asked to enter a sender name after selecting a gamertag.
+You’ll be asked to enter a sender name and gift message after selecting a gamertag.
 The default moniker is your gamertag, but you can change it to your real name if you’d like.